Lee Sang-hup

-Lee Sang-hup (Korean: 이상협; born 3 August 1986 in Yongin, Gyeonggi) is a retired South Korean footballer who played as winger.
-Both accuracy and strength that perfect left-foot are once evaluated as best in South Korea.
-His nickname is 'crazy left-foot'.
+Lee Sang-hup (Korean: 이상협; born 3 August 1986) is a retired South Korean footballer who played as winger.

 Club career

 In 2005, he debuted in K League for FC Seoul, and made 2 appearances in 2 years, inclusive of the K-League Cup, but began to increase the number of appearances by starter player from Şenol Güneş became the new manager.
 He has contributed to the runner-up for 2008 K-League.

 He moved to Jeju United in 2010.
 In all competitions Lee scored 6 goals in 18 appearances for Jeju United.

 On 29 July 2011, Lee joined Daejeon Citizen on loan from Jeju United.